 You'll want to experiment with different work patterns to see what's most effective for you.
 Here are a few popular ones that Podio's infographic suggested:

-15-minute breaks: Plan two 15-minute breaks during your 9-to-5 day (one midmorning, one midafternoon) to break up long stretches of work.
+- 15-minute breaks: Plan two 15-minute breaks during your eight-hour workday (one midmorning, one midafternoon) to break up long stretches of work.

 "If you find something that suits you but causes a big inconvenience for others, then that's not going to fly in the long run," Judge said.